mikaelrepo/elpriset/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+For third-party attributions, see the [NOTICE](NOTICE) file.

 ## Acknowledgments